maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 Drake seems to be performing well!

-## A first model
+## The first model

-Let's now build a first "benchmark" model that uses as features :
+Now, let's build a first "benchmark" model that uses the following features :
-- the fact that there is a featuring or not
+- If there is a featured artist or not
-- the name of the main artist
+- The name of the main artist

 This model is a naive benchmark and will rely on a simple decision tree.